Information Systems and Quantitative Analysis

-Undergraduate certificates allow the college of IS&T to offer a path for individuals who do not hold a baccalaureate to advance their education along a focused, professional-orientated course of study and to have those studies acknowledged, documented, and later (should the student so desire) to a related bachelor’s degree program.
+Undergraduate certificates allow the College of IS&T to offer a path for individuals who do not hold a bachelor's degree to advance their education along a focused, profession-orientated course of study and to have those studies acknowledged, documented, and later (should the student so desire), applied to a related bachelor’s degree program.

 The goal of the certificate is to provide non-traditional and traditional students an opportunity to take a focused set of undergraduate courses and earn a certificate of completion.
-Prospective students in the workplace who have only an Associate Degree would benefit from advanced certifications in targeted areas.
-Such certifications fit with organizational professional development requirements and could be used, at the discretion of the organization, as professional development units (PDUs).
+Prospective certificate students already in the workforce who have earned an associate degree benefit from advanced certifications in targeted areas.
+Such certifications may fit with organizational professional development requirements and could be used, at the discretion of the organization, as professional development units (PDUs).

 Data Management (DM) is the practice of managing data-related issues for organizations.
 Data management practitioners seek to optimize the design, storage, and use of organizational data.